Skip to main content

 (E) Each day during which any violation of a rule in this chapter continues to occur shall be considered a separate offense and any person and/or permit holder continuing to violate said rule or rules may be penalized separately for each day the violation occurs.

 (F) Any person who violates any provisions of the Horse Racing Act or any of the Ohio rules of racing for which no penalty is otherwise provided, may be denied a license under such rules.
-A licensee under such rules may be fined, may have his/her license suspended or revoked or may be ruled off.
+A licensee under such rules may be fined, may have their license suspended or revoked or may be ruled off.
 Any permit holder who violates any of the provisions of the Horse Racing Act or any of the Ohio rules of racing for which a penalty is not otherwise provided, may have the permit suspended or revoked, or may be denied a permit upon subsequent application therefor.

-Last updated March 8, 2023 at 8:44 AM
+Last updated December 22, 2025 at 1:47 AM

 Supplemental Information